AdrianRiesco/DataEngineerChallenge/README.md

  - Create a user by entering name, username, email and password.
  - Login with username and password.
  - Upload images with public visibility (all users can see them) or private (only the user who uploaded them can see them).
- - Delete images from your user folder (private) or from the public folder.
+ - Delete images from the user folder (private) or from the public folder.

 This image repository has been built using **Docker** and **Docker Compose** to run containers with services from **Flask** (web application framework), **MySQL** (relational database), and **MinIO** (S3-compatible object-oriented storage).
 While Flask supports the web application, MySQL stores user and image information, and MinIO stores the images themselves in its buckets.

 When a user is created, the data (name, username, email, and encrypted password) is sent to MySQL and a bucket for that user is created in MinIO.
 When creating users, the only field that must be different is the username (that is, the email field can match).
 On the other hand, when an image is added or modified, its data (filename, username, and visibility) is added to MySQL and the file uploaded to the MinIO public or user bucket, depending on the selected visibility.
-A user can only have one image with each name within their private repository (images with the same name cannot be uploaded).
+A user can only have one image with each name within their personal repository (images with the same name cannot be uploaded).
 Regarding the public repository, as it is shared by all users, it cannot contain images with the same name even if they are uploaded by different users.
 That is, a user cannot upload an image with the name "image.png" if an image with that name already exists in the public repository.

 ## Prerequisites
  - Git